chococigar/Stuffs-developers-should-know/README.md

 ## Intro
 - Very simple, small collection of things I think a developer should know, organized for personal reasons.
-	- Any corrections or concerns on this list will be appreciated.
+	- Any addition or correction on this list will be appreciated.
 Feel free to leave a commit/pull request.
 - The list is updated arbitrarily, and therefore is not comprehensive.

 ## Contents